-Black carbon has significant adverse effects on human health and leads to premature mortality, said the new study, which could help in the estimation of the future burden of mortality associated with air pollutants more accurately.
+Black carbon has significant adverse effects on human health and leads to premature mortality, said the new study, which could help in the estimation of the future burden of mortality associated with air pollutants.

-The Indo-Gangetic plain is exposed to black carbon with serious implications on regional climate and human health.
+The Indo-Gangetic plain is exposed to black carbon, seriously affecting regional climate and human health.
 However, most of the pollution-based epidemiological studies essentially relate exposure to particulate mass concentration (PM 10 and/-or PM 2.5) that invariably generalize all particulates with equal toxicity without distinguishing individuals by their source and composition, which genuinely have different health consequences.

 Importantly, the health effects in terms of mortality due to black carbon aerosol exposure have never been evaluated in India.

 A typical urban pollution hotspot in the central Indo-Gangetic plain (IGP), Varanasi experiences very high aerosol loading and trace gas concentration throughout the year due to the prevalence of a subsidence zone and observed decadal increasing trends both in aerosol optical depth and black carbon aerosols.

 The scientists from the MCECCR, supported by the climate change programme of the Department of Science and Technology, utilised daily all-cause mortality and ambient air quality from 2009 to 2016 to clearly establish a significant impact of black carbon aerosols, NO2 and PM2.5 exposure on mortality.